sier2/sier2/docs/source/tutorials/tutorial_4.rst

 .. note::

-    The code here is not complete.
+    To see this dag in action, cd into the ``tutorials`` directory and run ``tutorials/tutorial_4a.py``.

-    To see this dag in action, run ``tutorials/tutorial_4a.py``.
+An obvious disadvantage of importing gizmo classes from another module is that we have to be in the correct directory in order for the imports to work.